mesonbuild/meson/docs/markdown/Machine-files.md

 ## Loading multiple machine files

-Native files allow layering (cross files can be layered since meson 0.52.0).
+Native files allow layering (cross files can be layered since Meson 0.52.0).
 More than one file can be loaded, with values from a previous file being overridden by the next.
 The intention of this is not overriding, but to allow composing files.
 This composition is done by